The level of success you see in your life is a direct result of your belief system.

 - Stress about finances

-By identifying the parts of your life that you’re least satisfied with and keeping an eye on where you ultimately want to be, create goals that are manageable for you.
+By identifying the parts of your life that you’re least satisfied with and keeping an eye on where you ultimately want to be, create long term goals that are manageable for you.

 Set one big goal at a time, and break it down into smaller parts.
 Succeeding in taking each small action step, no matter how tiny, leads to visible progress.